 -

-Compression: short-stretch bandages and/or custom fit garments are applied to affected areas to prevent fluid from returning to congested areas.
+Compression: short-stretch bandages and/or custom fit garments applied to prevent fluid from returning to congested areas.

 -